 |Net Price by Family Income Level||In-State Net Price|

 The above table only includes the calculated net price for students that received some form of Title IV aid.

 What is Title IV?

-Over a period of six years, the average net price paid by all freshmen at Ball State University has increased by an average of 0.7% per year.
+Over a period of six years, the average net price paid by all freshmen at Ball State University has decreased by an average of 0.7% per year.
 This means that despite total costs rising at an average annual rate of 1.4% the average aid given to freshmen has increased at a faster rate.

-An overall average net price of $13,283 puts Ball State University well below the national average of $21,700.
+An overall average net price of $13,312 puts Ball State University below the national average of $19,796.